-Ayesha Regula, Fundraising Administrator
+Ayesha Regula, Fundraising Officer

 “My day to day to role here means that I provide support and information to anyone affected by a brain tumour diagnosis.
 I love the feeling of helping people individually with their journey, as difficult as that can be.
 Working here has also given me the chance to get involved in lots of different things.
 Helping at The Twilight Walks with hundreds of volunteers and walkers is a highlight of my year.
 It has opened my eyes to the fantastic work that is being done throughout the organisation and the bravery of our beneficiaries".

-Cameron Miller, Operations Manager
+Cameron Miller, Information & Support Services Manager

 If you think this is right for you, please find the roles we are currently recruiting for below.

 Fed up of following the flock?
 Do you dare to think differently and dynamically?

 We are looking for a hugely passionate, energetic and incredibly talented Director of Fundraising, who isn't simply seeking a job, but who wants to make an extraordinary impact on lives day after day.
 We are a fast-paced, award-winning, globally focused charity that punches well above its weight, so you will need to be an inspirational leader, both internally and externally focused and innovative in developing our digital fundraising offer, as well as enhancing the traditional.
 Your vast energy, positivity and soaring motivational levels will enable us to raise £10m next year with ambitious growth plans.